Higashiguchi-Rinhi/tokushujikken/dataset/dataset 4/codebook.md

 Q24 Like to begin new things.

-Q25 Prefer to stick with things that I know.
+Q25 Prefer to stick with things that I know.*

-Q26 Dislike changes.
+Q26 Dislike changes.*

-Q27 Q3n't like the idea of change.
+Q27 Don't like the idea of change.*

-Q28 Am a creature of habit.
+Q28 Am a creature of habit.*

-Q29 Dislike new foods.
+Q29 Dislike new foods.*

-Q30 Am attached to conventional ways.
+Q30 Am attached to conventional ways.*

 Q31 Try to surpass others' accomplishments.